 Attend one of the famous festivals

-Daegu is known worldwide for hosting some of the well-known festivals, including the Daegu Water Festival, Lantern Festival, Chimak Chicken and Beer Festival, among others.
+Daegu is known worldwide for hosting some well-known festivals, including the Daegu Water Festival, Lantern Festival, Chimak Chicken, and Beer Festival.

 You may enjoy the Daegu Arboretum Chrysanthemum Festival for nature lovers, which usually occurs at the end of October and the beginning of November for two weeks.

-It is a great occasion for families with children as there are also numerous sculptures of believed cartoon figures adorned with blooms.
+It is an excellent occasion for families with children as numerous sculptures of believed cartoon figures adorned with blooms.